webaverse/docs/docs/create/runtime-api.md

 ### `unload`

 This is an event that gets emitted when the app instance is deleted.
+You should clean up anything you app is doing here, such as removing physics, objects, timers, etc.

+**Note:** The `app.object` will be automatically removed from the scene so there is no need to clean up that.

 -------------------